HASANZ Register of Health and Safety Professionals

-NZ Safety Council sets a Benchmark for Associate Safety Professional and Registered Safety Professionals (ASP/RSP NZ)
+NZ Safety Council sets a Benchmark for Associate Safety Professional and Registered Safety Professionals (ASP/RSP NZ) the NZSC people responsible are:

 To prepare the RSP Standard we researched globally and also used an ex-president of the American Society of Safety Engineers [ASSE] and a Fellow of the Safety Institute of Australia [SIA] as mentors.